lars-erik/Umbraco.CodeGen/readme.md

 Use the class names of the types to avoid it.

 Gotchas:
+* Generated classes are partial
+    DO NOT write code other than properties in the generated classes!
 * If document type and property has the same name, the class is suffixed with "Class"